NexPlayer/Android-SDK/advanced.md

 This function configures the paint flags used with the Android bitmap rendering module.

-There are multiple rendering modules that can be used for displaying video and NexPlayer™ automatically selects the best one for the given content and device.
+There are multiple rendering modules that can be used for displaying video and NexPlayer automatically selects the best one for the given content and device.

 **See Also**